Dynamic Discount Value Builder

 Instead of using a static value for a given discount, you can also create formulas with mathematical and logical operators and assign a dynamic discount value.
 Discounts will be calculated during redemption based on the provided formula and metadata values.

-The formula builder requires a static fallback value in case the dynamic discount value cannot be calculated from the given parameters in the formula.
+The formula builder requires a static fallback value in case the dynamic discount value cannot be calculated from the formula's given parameters.

 You can either use the Formula builder utility with step-by-step dialogs that you fill out to build the formula from element building blocks or the Expression output with operators and operands.